SlinkierApple13/BukkitPlugin.Railchess/README.md

 a player's position and claimed stations will be marked with his/her respective colour.\
 Players can leave the game by typing commands.
 A player will leave the game automatically if he/she gets stuck too many times, or he/she has no more possible stations to claim.\
-After each move, the players' points will be given in the "<player_name> -- <current_point> / <best_point_possible>" form.\
+After each move, the players' points will be given in the form of\
+"<player_name> -- <current_point> / <best_point_possible>".\
 The game ends if there is only one player left, or all stations have been claimed.
 The players' final points will be given subsequently.

 **Map Editing**\
 A player joins a RailchessStand, and types a command to start editing.
 When holding a blaze_rod in the main hand, a player\
-right-clicks to select an existing station;\
+~ right-clicks to select an existing station;\
-left-clicks to select an existing station, or create one if there isn't any;\
+~ left-clicks to select an existing station, or create one if there isn't any;\
-right-clicks while sneaking to select or create a station, and connect it to the previous selected station; and\
+~ right-clicks while sneaking to select or create a station, and connect it to the previous selected station; and\
-left-clicks while sneaking to remove a station.\
+~ left-clicks while sneaking to remove a station.\
-The line number for connecting the stations can be chosen by commands; by default, every possible path of train exists, e.g., if one connects stations $a$ and $b$, $b$ and $c$, and $b$ and $d$ with the same line, then trains following the paths $a-b-c$, $a-b-d$, and $c-b-d$ are all possible.
+The line number for connecting the stations can be chosen by commands.
+By default, every possible path of train exists, e.g., if one connects stations $a$ and $b$, $b$ and $c$, and $b$ and $d$ with the same line, then trains following the paths $a-b-c$, $a-b-d$, and $c-b-d$ are all possible.
 One may block certain train paths through commands.

 ### Commands